AndrewJBateman/angular-tailwind-ratp/README.md

 ## :cool: Features

-* The RATP API does not require an API key
-* The Github API does not require an API key for a user search
+* The RATP & Github APIs do not require an API key

 ## :clipboard: Status & To-Do List